-- Have a look at Trevor’s comment, just because it’s really good and he’s obviously a lot smarter than I am.
+- Have a look at Trevor’s comment, just because it’s really good.

 - Also, check out Wayne’s perceptive criticism of this article — the best counter argument so far to what I present here.
 Essentially, Wayne says the sports examples, which are what I key into, are just unfortunate and if you take those away and look at it in more normal contexts, the whole thing makes more sense.
 I can buy that.